dstanesc/FluidPatterns/doc/communication-layer.md

 The usage of the interface is `read-only`.

+As revealed by the client-side call stacks, [the gitManager](https://github.com/microsoft/FluidFramework/blob/9e31a7895e6a7531da1ecebc13a8216b9ffe74ab/server/routerlicious/packages/services-client/src/gitManager.ts#L14) respectively [the historian](https://github.com/microsoft/FluidFramework/blob/9e31a7895e6a7531da1ecebc13a8216b9ffe74ab/server/routerlicious/packages/services-client/src/historian.ts#L33) are serving as proxies to the actual data storage backend.

 ```ts
 /**
  * Interface to provide access to snapshots saved for a shared object